 2> else:

-3> start drx-onDurationTimer after drx-SlotOffset from the beginning of the subframe.
+3> start drx-onDurationTimer for this DRX group after drx-SlotOffset from the beginning of the subframe.

 Note from the rapporteur: Secondary DRX cannot be configured together with DCP, i.e. we should not talk about DRX groups under “2> if DCP monitoring is configured…”.